neyralab/client-gateway/README.md

 Accepts:
 1. file - current file that is supposed to be encrypted and updated
 2. getImagePreviewEffect - callback function that return current file thumbnail (image/video) to be generated on frontend and saved on /chunked/thumb/{slug}
-3. getKeysByWorkspace - callback function that gets user's public keys to be saved later with encrypted file key
-4. saveEncryptedFileKeys - callback function that saves user's public keys with encrypted file key
-5. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed and for swapping chunks on /chunked/swap/{slug};
+3. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed and for swapping chunks on /chunked/swap/{slug};
-6. getDownloadOTT - used to get OTT & endpoint for downloading previous unencrypted file;
+4. getDownloadOTT - used to get OTT & endpoint for downloading previous unencrypted file;
-7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+5. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
-8. handlers - all possible handlers of callback functions (should include 'type' of callback function);
+6. handlers - all possible handlers of callback functions (should include 'type' of callback function);
-9. keypair - RSA publicKey & privateKey; use getUserRSAKeys to get keypair;
+7. key - Crypto Key for file encryption;

 ### Decrypt chunk